 Teachers will take their daily attendance by 9:00am each day with a morning check-in assignment or by taking attendance at the first synchronous session of the day.
 Teachers will share their method with each class.
 Students must work and participate to be marked present for the day.

 Daily Lesson Plans

-Lesson plans will be posted each day on Class Dojo (TK-3rd grade) and Google Classroom (4th-8th grade)
+Lesson plans will be posted each day on Google Classroom